The Connection of EU Taxonomy, SFDR, CSRD and CSDDD

-• economic growth decoupled from resource use
+• Decoupling economic growth from resource use

 What is the EU Taxonomy?

-The European Commission has published the EU Taxonomy Regulation and Delegated Acts in June 2020, which has entered into force in July 2020.
-The Taxonomy is a classification system and transparency tool to support reaching the objectives of the European Green Deal, by providing a common language for investment purposes regarding what counts as an environmentally sustainable economic activity.
-Therefore, companies can monitor and communicate their sustainable activities more concretely, which will help investors to direct investments towards sustainable activities and projects.
+Thanks to the EU Taxonomy, companies can monitor and communicate their sustainable activities more concretely, which will help investors to direct investments towards sustainable activities and projects.
 The Taxonomy regulation will also enable comparability among companies and investment portfolios.
 Furthermore, the taxonomy can advance the SFDR and NFRD’s regulations, by requiring companies under NFRD and SFDR to comply with the disclosure requirements.

 Three main criteria were developed to determine environmentally sustainable economic activities: